 Success Factor definitions include a different set of definitions for employees in union-eligible, support task expert, subject matter professional, management, and leadership positions.
 Seven Success Factors are in each set: accountability, collaboration, communication, customer focus, diversity and inclusion, judgment and time management.
-To access the definitions, visit the Success Factor Definitions webpage, which is a part of the myPerformance website.
+To access the definitions, visit the Success Factor Definitions webpage.

 Developing Skills Related to Success Factors

-The myPerformance website provides access to training courses that help to develop each Success Factor.
-Visit the myPerformance-Success Factor Courses webpage for a list of all courses.
+The UM System website provides access to training courses that help to develop each Success Factor.
+Visit the Success Factor Courses webpage for a list of all courses.
 A variety of courses pertain to employees in union-eligible, support task expert, subject matter professional, management, and leadership positions.

 Evaluating Success Factors

 Employees are rated on each Success Factor.
 If you would like to learn more about how Success Factors are evaluated, refer to the myLearn tutorials called: